-7. Best for Travel: Brazyn Morph Bravo Collapsible Foam Roller
+7. Best Travel Roller: Brazyn Morph Bravo Collapsible Foam Roller

 Buy it: Amazon.com; Price: $68

-Consider the amount of space you have in your home or the room in which you're going to use the foam roller.
-"If you don't have too much space, you may want to consider a shorter roller, and maybe not one that vibrates," Tamir says.
+Most rollers range from 12 to 36 or even 48 inches in length.
+"If you don't have too much space, you may want to consider a shorter roller," Tamir says.
 "It needs to work in the space that you have."

 You should also think about size is appropriate for rolling out your entire body.
-If you're petite, a smaller foam roller is sufficient, but if you have a wide back, for example, a longer roller will work better for you.
+If you have a petite frame, a small roller might be sufficient, but if you have a wide back, for example, a longer roller will allow you to roll most easily.

-The more you exercise, the more tension and mobility restrictions you're likely to have, so you might need a denser roller to target and loosen up those tight knots.
-"Consider your muscle density, too," Tamir says.
-"The more active you are, the denser your muscle tissue is, and therefore, the denser the foam roller may need to be."
+If you're new to foam rolling, you might want a softer roller to help you ease into things.
+"The more active you are, the denser your muscle tissue is, and therefore, the denser the foam roller may need to be," Tamir says.